California textbook controversy over Hindu history: Hindu American Foundation case

-A second lawsuit was filed by the Hindu American Foundation in March 2006 against the Board of Education over the procedures used for reviewing the textbooks.
+A second lawsuit was filed by the Hindu American Foundation in March 2006 against the SBE over the procedures used for reviewing the textbooks.
 HAF contended that the procedures did not satisfy the applicable laws.
 The HAF also sought a temporary injunction against the publication of the textbooks, which was denied by the judge.

 Given the gravity of the charges and the potential disruption to the state textbooks, the court moved expeditiously and made its ruling in September 2006.
-Regarding the HAF claim that the Board of Education failed "in some instances" to follow the State laws regarding public meetings, the court agreed and directed the Board to update its procedures.
+Regarding the HAF claim that the SBE failed "in some instances" to follow the State laws regarding public meetings, the court agreed and directed the board to update its procedures.
 However, the court did not find these "deficiencies in the regulatory framework" of the Board egregious enough to warrant the withdrawal of the textbooks.
-The procedures could be corrected while "maintaining the current [adoption] system."
+The procedures could be corrected while "maintaining the current [adoption] system".

-After addressing the procedural illegalities, the court turned its attention to the claim that the textbooks did not "conform to the applicable legal standards".
+After addressing the procedural allegations, the court turned its attention to the claim that the textbooks did not "conform to the applicable legal standards".
 The HAF claimed that the textbooks "portray[ed] the Hindu religion in their discussion of the history, culture and religious traditions of ancient India in a negative light".
 It also claimed that "the texts contain[ed] factual inaccuracies and [were] generally ... not neutral".
 However, the court ruled that "the challenged texts comply with the applicable legal standards".
-It said that the portrayal of the Aryan invasion or migration was not grossly inaccurate, the treatment of Hinduism in the textbooks did not violate the standard set by the state, and it said that the caste system, being a historical reality, had to be discussed even if it angered a certain negative reaction in students.
+It said that the portrayal of the Aryan invasion or migration was not grossly inaccurate, the treatment of Hinduism in the textbooks did not violate the standard set by the state, and it said that the caste system, being a historical reality, had to be discussed even if it created a certain negative reaction in students.
 The contested textbooks, providing discussion and justification of the most contended issues (women's rights, dalits, Aryan invasion or migration, Hinduism as a monotheistic religion) stayed.
-Subsequent to the ruling, the HAF and the Board of Education reached a settlement, whereby the Board agreed to pay part of the legal expenses incurred by the HAF.
+Subsequent to the ruling, the HAF and the SBE reached a settlement, whereby the Board agreed to pay part of the legal expenses incurred by the HAF.
 Both the HAF and the opposing groups claimed victory.

 Educationist LaSpina comments that the lawsuits were filed after the State Board made "extraordinary efforts" to reach a compromise with the Hindu groups.
 The HAF did not regard the adopted changes as sufficient.
 LaSpina recommends that the educators need to become "prudently aware" of the Hindu-American community's concerns over the portrayal of their history, religion and culture.

 Aftermath

 In 2014, California State Senate majority leader Ellen Corbett spearheaded a bill (SB 1057) in the state legislature calling for a complete overhaul of its history and social studies curriculum to accurately portray Hinduism and other religions.
-The bill passed through both houses of the legislature with "unanimous support."
-However it was vetoed by the Governor Jerry Brown, ostensibly because it would slow down the curriculum revision process then underway.
-Corbett called it a "temporary set-back."
+The bill passed through both houses of the legislature with unanimous support.
+However it was vetoed by the governor, Jerry Brown, ostensibly because it would slow down the curriculum revision process then underway.
+Corbett called it a "temporary set-back".